Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Questions

 Since this last fact amounts to the discrete Plancherel formula, or equivalently to a relation between the second moments of both groups, a more specific question could be: are there non-trivial inequalities between the moments of the monodromy group of~$\mcF$ and those of the tannakian group?
 For instance, does there exist a constant~$c\geq 0$, independent of the size of the finite field $k$, such that

-One can get trivial bounds, similar to the bounds for the norm of the discrete Fourier transform on $G(k_n)$ when viewed as a map from $L^{2m}(G(k_n))$ to $L^{2m}(G(k_n))$ for $m>1$ and $n$ varying, but this norm has been determined by Gilbert and Rzeszotnik~\cite[Th.\,2.1]{gilbert-rzeszotnik} and depends on~$n$. \item \textit{Can one construct a ``natural'' fiber functor $\omega$ on the tannakian category for~$G$, similar to Deligne's fiber functor~\cite[App.\,A]{mellin} for $\Gg_m$? }
+One can get trivial bounds, similar to the bounds for the norm of the discrete Fourier transform on $G(k_n)$ when viewed as a map from $L^{2m}(G(k_n))$ to $L^{2m}(G(k_n))$ for $m>1$ and $n$ varying, but this norm has been determined by Gilbert and Rzeszotnik~\cite[Th.\,2.1]{gilbert-rzeszotnik} and depends on~$n$.
+(On the other hand, a referee has pointed out that certain heuristic examples indicate that the question is most likely ``No'', and it will be interesting to confirm this rigorously.)

+Of course, the meaning of ``relation'' between the ordinary and tannakian groups could encompass very different aspects, and it is of interest to note that the papers of Lawrence and Sawin and of Javanpeykar, Krämer, Lehn and Maculan use their computations of tannakian groups of certain objects on abelian varieties to study the ordinary monodromy groups of families of subvarieties of abelian varieties (see~\cite[Th.\,5.6]{LS} and~\cite[Th.\,4.10]{jklm} for details). \item \textit{Can one construct a ``natural'' fiber functor $\omega$ on the tannakian category for~$G$, similar to Deligne's fiber functor for $\Gg_m$? }

-This would lead to a definition of Frobenius conjugacy classes for all characters (by $M\mapsto \omega(M_{\chi})$), and potentially provide useful extra information to help determine the tannakian group.
-But note that this is not even clear in the case of~$\Gg_a$. \item \textit{Can one find an \emph{a priori} characterization of the families $(f_n)_{n\geq 1}$, where $f_n\colon \widehat{G}(k_n)\to \Cc$ is a function, that arise as the discrete Fourier transforms of trace functions of complexes, or of perverse sheaves, on~$G$?}
+This would lead to a definition of Frobenius conjugacy classes for all characters (by considering for any~$\chi$ the conjugacy class in~$\garith{M}$ corresponding to the fiber functor defined by $M\mapsto \omega(M_{\chi})$), and potentially provide useful extra information to help determine the tannakian group.
+This is not even clear in the case of~$\Gg_a$, but C. Ji~\cite[Th.\,2.9]{ji} has constructed an analogue of Deligne's fiber functor for $\Gg_m^n$ for all integers~$n\geq 1$. \item \textit{Can one find an \emph{a priori} characterization of the families $(f_n)_{n\geq 1}$, where $f_n\colon \widehat{G}(k_n)\to \Cc$ is a function, that arise as the arithmetic Fourier transforms of trace functions of complexes, or of perverse sheaves, on~$G$?}

 More generally, is there a natural ``geometric'' object, with appropriate notions of sheaves, etc, on the ``space'' of characters of~$G$?
 A crucial test for such a geometric interpretation of the discrete Fourier transforms would be the definition of an inverse transform.